-SHORE BASED E-NAVIGATION STATION INCL.
-SECURE DATA EXCHANGE
+SHORE BASED BRIDGE/NAVIGATION CENTRE INCLUDING SECURE DATA EXCHANGE

 This demonstrator consists of a video showing the “Shore Based Bridge” operating a real test vessel and a live demo of a simulated data exchange Vessel to “Shore Based Bridge” via Satellite connection; a simulation will be achieved by using NMEA simulator, satellite emulator and SBB.